 At my grandparent’s farm, there was a building called “the quonset”.
 It was a long metal building with a semi-circle cross-section.
 This building housed all the farm equipment.

-There were tractors, combines, planters, wagons, and more… all expertly tucked inside the building.
+There were tractors, combines, planters, wagons, compaction equipment for rolling the gardens, and more… all expertly tucked inside the building.
 Their location inside was determined by the time of year.

 My cousins and I turned all that farm equipment into an obstacle course.
 The game was to start at one end of the quonset and get to the other end and back without touching the floor.
 The only to do it was to climb on and over all the equipment.
 Kind of like a giant farm jungle gym.